Anduriz/World-Wide-Web-News/README.md

 ## Available Scripts

-In the project directory 'world-wide-web-news', you can run:
+In this project directory you have to run:

+### `npm install`

+To install all the dependencies.

+After installing the dependencies you will be able to run:

 ### `npm start`